Selected Bengali Poetry

 Aryanil Mukherjee

-Utpal Kumar Basu met Allen Ginsberg in Kolkata in the early sixties and shared a great friendship with the fiesty poet.
-Basu sided with the Hungryalist poets in the early sixties and gave up a decent teaching job at a state college in Kolkata refusing to sign an apology for his association with the Hungryalists.
+Utpal Kumar Basu met Allen Ginsberg in Kolkata in the early sixties and shared a great friendship with the feisty poet.
+Basu sided with the Hungryalist poets in the early 1960s and gave up a decent teaching job at a state college in Kolkata refusing to sign an apology for his association with the Hungryalists.
 The Hungryalist poets were written about in a 1964 issue of Time Magazine.
-Having lost his job, Basu took a trip to England, France and other Eurasian countries in the late sixties working part-time jobs and travelling incessantly.
+Having lost his job, Basu took a trip to England, France and other Eurasian countries in the late 1960s working part-time jobs and travelling incessantly.
 His poetry took a temporary pause but the experience gathered shaped his much talked about nomadic style.

 A handful of Basu's poems, signatorial of his style, are presented here.